dagush/WholeBrain/Projects/AD-ABeta_and_Tau/README.md

 Python code for the paper

-Whole-brain modeling of the differential influences of Amyloid-Beta and Tau in Alzheimer`s Disease Gustavo Patow, Leon Stefanovski, Petra Ritter, Gustavo Deco, Xenia Kobeleva and for the Alzheimer’s Disease Neuroimaging Initiative
+Whole-brain modeling of the differential influences of Amyloid-Beta and Tau in Alzheimer`s Disease, by Gustavo Patow, Leon Stefanovski, Petra Ritter, Gustavo Deco, Xenia Kobeleva and for the Alzheimer’s Disease Neuroimaging Initiative.
 Accepted at Alzheimer's Research & Therapy, 2023

 This code is "broken research code", and thus the following disclaimer appllies:
 THE SOFTWARE IS PROVIDED “AS IS”, WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE